Skip to content

 IS HERBAL TEA DECAFFEINATED?

-Herbal teas have no caffeine, and scientifically speaking, there’s actually no such thing as herbal tea.
-The words “herbal tea” are so commonly used together, most people aren’t aware that it’s technically a misnomer.
-The correct way to describe a tea-like beverage made from caffeine-free botanicals is to call it an herbal tisane.
-This name game may seem overly precise, but it’s significant for a reason: teas naturally contain caffeine, while tisanes naturally do not.
+Generally speaking, most herbal teas, or more specifically "herbal tisanes", naturally have no caffeine, and therefore are not decaffeinated.
+Actually, herbal tisanes are not made from the tea plant at all, but are comprised of herbs, roots, seeds, fruits, botanicals and flowers – anything but actual tea leaves.
+The name herbal tisane may seem overly precise, but it’s the best name for a reason: tea leaves naturally contain caffeine, while tisanes naturally do not.
 Still, in popular culture, “herbal tea” is the most popular way to describe tea-like beverages that are naturally free of caffeine.

 Glass teapot and teacup full of herbal tea and herbal tea ingredients on the side

-So, if you’re enjoying a cup of black, green, white, or oolong tea, it either contains caffeine or has been decaffeinated by a tea producer after harvesting the leaves.
-If you’re drinking an herbal tisane (or “herbal tea”), then you’re enjoying a caffeine-free beverage.
+So, if you’re enjoying a cup of tea, it either contains caffeine or has been decaffeinated by a tea producer after harvesting the leaves.
+If you’re drinking an herbal tisane (or “herbal tea”), then you’re most likely enjoying a naturally caffeine-free beverage.

 CAFFEINE-FREE VS. DECAF TEA